daviddavis/severian/README.md

 # Severian

 A simple ruby gem for extracting info from rpms.
+It essentially calls `rpm` from the command line to extract the info.

 ## Requirements